 You will need to configure 8 preferred web conversion events per domain in Events Manager.
-Facebook’s new Aggregated Event Measurement limits domains to 8 conversion events that can be used for campaign optimisation.
-Facebook will initially configure the conversion events they believe are the most relevant to your business.
-This is based on your previous activity.
-Ad sets optimising for a conversion event that is no longer available will be paused when Aggregated Event Measurement launches in 2021.
+Facebook’s Aggregated Event Measurement limits domains to 8 conversion events that you can use for campaign optimisation.
+Facebook configures the conversion events they believe are the most relevant to your business, based on your previous activity.
+Ad sets optimising for a conversion event that are no longer available were paused when Aggregated Event Measurement launched in 2021.

-This certainly isn’t a permanent solution to running paid advertising on Facebook in the future.
-However, doing so may give you an insight into what you can expect when the update takes effect.
+This certainly isn’t a permanent solution to running paid advertising on Facebook.
+However, doing so may give you an insight into what you can expect.

 This would mean running traffic campaigns or similar.
 Then, use your website’s tracking to determine if a sale or conversion occurred as a result of the ads.
-UTM’s and a variety of other tactics can be used to determine which campaign, ad set, and ad that a conversion took place from without having to rely 100% on Facebook’s tracking pixel.
-Lead generation campaigns could be used as well.
-This strategy will not undo the impact on retargeting audiences but will aid in your ability to drive results from prospecting campaigns.
+You can use UTM’s and a variety of other tactics to determine which campaign, ad set, and ad that a conversion took place from without having to rely 100% on Facebook’s tracking pixel.
+You can also use lead generation campaigns as well.
+This strategy will not undo the impact on retargeting audiences but will help you to drive results from prospecting campaigns.

-A lot of people see this as the ‘death of Facebook’.
-However, I don’t personally believe this is going to be the complete end of Facebook advertising.
-It is very frustrating for Facebook advertisers, but I believe that there will be several workarounds in the coming months to help us ‘weather the storm’.
+Many people see this as the ‘death of Facebook’.
+However, this is not going to be the complete end of Facebook advertising.
+It is very frustrating for Facebook advertisers, but there will be several workarounds in the coming months to help.
 As mentioned, start testing and attempting to rely less on the Facebook pixel.
-You can also explore ways to get more out of other advertising channels like Google, Bing, and LinkedIn and build re-marketing audiences through those platforms.
+You can also explore ways to get more out of other advertising channels like Google, Bing and LinkedIn and build re-marketing audiences through those platforms.